hellosugoi/connext-example-token/README.md

 1. In the terminal: `npm run dev`
 2. Open the browser and go to `localhost:3000`
 3. Enter token vault address `${vault_address}` you created on Connext
-4. Enter amount in Wie, like 1 ether (`1000000000000000000`)
+4. Enter amount in Wie (`6000000000000000000`), for 6 tokens

 Tutorial:
 ------

 Once you have everything setup, will be able to send your tokens to any address.
 To work with Connext, you need to create a vault for your user.
 A `${vault_address}` is created for every unique email, so you can check if the user has a vault by calling the [find customer](https://connextproject.github.io/slate/?javascript#find-customer) endpoint.
 If it does not, and its likely that it does not, you will need to use the [create token](https://connextproject.github.io/slate/?javascript#create-customer) endpoint to create a vault.
 Once created, you send tokens to the `${vault_address}` via the website at `localhost:3000`.

-Enter that value into the webpage and an amount of token to send in WEI.
+Enter that value into the webpage and an amount of token to send in Wei.
 Metamask will pop up and click accept transaction.
 Once the transaction is completed, you will get an alert for the website.
 Check that the balance is correct by calling the [Check Token Balance](https://connextproject.github.io/slate/?javascript#get-token-balance) endpoint.
+If you followed the example from the previous section, you would see `6000000000000000000` (5 token in ether units).
 You can also check by going to the following endpoints on Etherscan.
-Replace values with the ones you have.
+Replace values with the ones that you created.

 1. Info for `${deploy_address}` : https://rinkeby.etherscan.io/address/<deploy_address>
 2. All token balances for `${token_address}` : https://rinkeby.etherscan.io/token/<token_address>#balances
 3. Token Balance for `${deploy_address}`: https://rinkeby.etherscan.io/token/<token_address>?a=<deploy_address>
 4. Token Balance for `${vault_address}`: https://rinkeby.etherscan.io/token/<token_address>?a=<vault_address>

+As a saftey check:

+1. `${token_address}` should have `9994` tokens
+2. `${vault_address}` should `6` token or `6000000000000000000` in Wei

-After successfully sending your tokens to the vault (`${vault_address}`), you can transfer them back (anywhere) by calling the [./scripts/transactVault](https://connextproject.github.io/slate/?javascript#transact-vault) function the users token vault on the blockchain.
+The token vault (`${vault_address}`) should now have 5 token (`6000000000000000000` in Wei).
+You can transfer them back (anywhere) by calling the [./scripts/transactVault](https://connextproject.github.io/slate/?javascript#transact-vault) function the users token vault on the blockchain.
 Again, this is not an http api call, its a transaction sent to the Ethereum network.

 In the project, you can configure the `transactVault.js` file with the values for your project.

 1. from: address that deployed contract (`${deploy_address}`)
 2. vaultAddress: Vault for the specified user (`${vault_address}`)
 3. tokenContractAddress: Address of your token (`${token_address}`)
-4. recipientAddress: Address who will get tokens (`${deploy_address}`)
+4. recipientAddress: Address who will get tokens (`${token_address}`)
 5. amount: The amount of token to move in ether units like 0.5 ether (`500000000000000000`)

 Once those are populated you enter `truffle exec ./scripts/transactVault.js --network rinkeby` into the terminal and you will receive a transaction (`${transfer_tx}`).
 From here you can enter the `${transfer_tx}` into Etherscan.